Translate

 300 years later, the Bible relates that King David reigned in Hebron for 7 years.
 Then, his army took control over the strategic water passage, underground in Mount Moriah.
 Water carriers used it daily as their route from the Gihon Spring into the upper city where the main population lived.
 With control over water David became King of this mountain.
 He established his palace and united his tribal Kingdom before his son King Solomon realized King David's dream to build Israel's first permanent temple.

-Paleolithic through the Early Iron Age
+Paleolithic through the Iron Age

 Development of Mount Moriah and greater Jerusalem